jungvonmatt/contentful-migrations/README.md

 Initializes migrations and stores the config values in the `package.json` or the `.migrationsrc` file.

+**Use this command if you want to switch from managing migrations in contentful with a single Tag to the recommended approach using a dedicated content type for migrations**

 #### Configuration values

 | Name               | Default        | Description                                                                                                                                 |